Azure-App-Service/wordpress-alpine-php/README.md

 DATABASE_PASSWORD | some-string

 4. Browse your site
-5. Complete WordPress install and Enter the Credentials for Azure database for MySQL
+5. Complete WordPress install

+**Note: Do not use the app setting DATABASE_TYPE=local if using Azure database for MySQL **

 ## Limitations